A pharmacist helping a customer in a pharmacy

 As a first step, your business must obtain a resident or in-state pharmacy license from your state’s licensing agency.
 The application can be extensive and is usually accompanied by fees, a surety bond, proof of insurance, and copies of policies, procedures, or prescription labels.
 Once approved, the agency will schedule a site inspection.

-Depending on your state, you may also need to designate a registered Pharmacist in Charge (PIC) or a Pharmacy Manager.
+Depending on your state, you may also need to designate a registered Pharmacist in Charge (PIC) or a Pharmacy Manager

 Once you have obtained an in-state license and wish to expand into other states, you can then begin the process of obtaining an out-of-state pharmacy license in that state.
 The application is similar to the in-state one, but you must verify that you hold a resident license in your domiciled state.

-Application checklist items and prerequisites
+Pharmacy license application checklist items and prerequisites

 • Incorporation (corporation) or formation (LLC) documents

-• DBA name of the business
+• DBA (“doing business as”) name of the business

-• FEIN
+• FEIN (Federal employment identification number)

 • Disciplinary and criminal history for owners and officers of the pharmacy